mkonig411blk/mkonig411blk.github.io/_posts/2019-08-13-my_rails_portfolio_project_join_a_team.markdown

 end
 ```

-As far as the existing models went, I added the simple "has_many :games" line to the team model and added the "belongs_to" assocations below to the game model.
+As far as the existing models went, I added the familiar "has_many :games" line to the team model and added the "belongs_to" assocations to the game model seen below.

 ```
 class Game < ApplicationRecord